didip/shawty/README.md

 * How comprehensive Go standard library is.
 If `net/http` supports basic pattern matching, this project would be 100% based on standard library.

 * How quick it is to get up and running in Go.
 It took me about 1 hour from start to finish.
-Writting this README file took longer time.
+Writing this README file took longer time.

 * How performant Go is:
     ```